But everyone should understand the fundamental modern Product Management mindsets and why they’re important

 ― L. David Marquet, Turn the Ship Around!: A True Story of Turning Followers into Leaders

 I recently worked with a product person who had been trying to refine user stories with a development team over several discovery sessions.
-One developer finally gave up and demanded, “Why don’t you just tell me exactly what you want?”
+They were setting context, leading with the “why” behind the work, and sharing the target client persona.
+One developer finally gave up and demanded, “Why don’t you just tell me exactly what you want me to build?”

 Obvious vs. Complex Challenges